Th3T3chn0G1t/Genstone/README.md

 ### Prerequisites

 The codebase will only build with `clang`, with some modules being broken prior to `clang-13`.
 This is due to a number of reasons but primarily it allows us to have a consistent idea of what compiler features and extensions are available, and the build interface is consistent.
 By default we try to use `lld` aswell but you can configure the build not to use it via. `toolchain.mk` in `build/` of the project root.
-Additionally you will need `autoconf` installed to build the safeclib submodule.

 ### Running the Build